gaetanodigrazia/gaetanodigrazia.github.io/_posts/Java/2022-10-10-StreamAPI vs For Loop.md

 	    .filter(c -> c.getAmount() > 36378 && c.getEvenOrOdd().equals("Even"))
 	    .collect(Collectors.toList());

-In second instance note that with Stream you are able to collect the result in the **same** origin data source that you're filtering meanwhile, with a for, you have to declare a new data structure, a new ArrayList for example, to save the result of the elaboration.
+Secondly, note that with Stream you can collect the result in the **same** source data source you are filtering while, with a for, you have to declare a new data structure, for example a new ArrayList, to save the result of the processing.

 <h4>Performance in complex filtering</h4>